Researching Educational Technologies

 conduct Futures Research of Educational Technology consequences using Trend Analysis and Scenario Writing methods;

 conduct Consensus Research of Educational Technology trends using the Delphi and Conjoint Pair methods;

 conduct Empirical Research of an Educational Technology application using the Case Study method; and

 demonstrate an understanding of a range of Educational Technologies research approaches.

 Each week you are expected to:

-view recorded video (often in several clips);
+view recorded video (often in several clips or slide presentations);

 complete online course work including an online quiz on this coursework and recorded video clips;